avored/laravel-ecommerce/roadmap.md

 ## Features
 - Allow multiple vendors to manage and sell products.
-- Allow multiple vendors to manage and sell products.
-- Allow multiple vendors to manage and sell products.

 ### Stability
 - Increase code coverage of Unit Tests